The ego-track of Neville Yeadon (continued):

 With a double-take I realize that she prattled that last sentence in English.
 She gazes at me as if challening me to follow suit.

 "Terran poets!" titters Bizzid.
+"So full of aplomb!"

-I ignore her because I have just swallowed a bite of rangazd, which tastes like gingery roast lamb, and something immensely important, I immediately realize, has happened to me.
+I have just swallowed a bite of rangazd, which tastes like gingery roast lamb, and something immensely important, I immediately realize, has happened to me.

 I must stay still and quiet while I come to terms with the new pleasure coursing through my innards.
 It is (a confidential inner whisper assures me) a further milestone in the integration of my Terran and Uranian selves.
 A point must come, at which one gets it.
 This zoalsh happens to be it.
 Not by any means the first time I've eaten on Ooranye; but there's realizing and there's really realizing.